SpeedCP: Fast Kernel-based Conditional Conformal Prediction: Theoretical Proof

-Furthermore, we assume that $\bE[|S_i^2|]<\infty$ and $\sup_x\psi^*(x, x)=1$. \end{assumption} This assumption is stronger than Assumption 1 in \cite{gibbs2023conformal}, which requires the following moment bounds:
+Furthermore, we assume that $\bE[|S_i^2|]<\infty$ and $\sup_x\psi^*(x, x)=1$. \end{assumption} This assumption is stronger than Assumption 1 in \citet{gibbs2023conformal}, which requires the following moment bounds:

-In contrast, we assume a bounded-norm feature map in the latent space, specifically $\|\Phi^*(X)\|_2^2\leq c_0$ which does not grows with feature dimension $d$.
-In particular, when $\Phi^*(X)$ is an indicator vector over a finite partition, in which case $\|\Phi^*(X)\|_1=1$ as well.
+In contrast, we assume a bounded-norm feature map in the latent space, specifically $\|\Phi^*(X)\|_2^2\leq c_0$, which does not grow with feature dimension $d$.
+In particular, this holds when $\Phi^*(X)$ is an indicator vector over a finite partition, in which case $\|\Phi^*(X)\|_1=1$ as well.

 \begin{proposition} Suppose the assumptions \ref{ass:strong convexity}, \ref{ass: other assumptions} are satisfied.
 Under the settings in Lemma \ref{theorem: oracle mixture}.
 Define the $n$-sample kernel quantile regression estimate with a fixed $\lambda$